benjbuch/octo_waffle/part_02-data_structures.md

     ## $c
     ## [1] 150

+We can also apply anonymous functions to the vector.

 ``` r
 # calculate the mean for each element i in x squared
 lapply(x, function(i) mean(i**2))